Mel Brooks: Marriages and family

-Brooks married actress Anne Bancroft in 1964, and they remained together until her death in 2005.
+Brooks married actress Anne Bancroft in 1964, and they remained together for 41 years until her death in 2005.
 They met at a rehearsal for the Perry Como Variety Show in 1961, and were married three years later on August 5, 1964, at the Manhattan Marriage Bureau.
 Their son, Max Brooks, was born in 1972.

-In 2010, Brooks credited Bancroft as "the guiding force" behind his involvement in developing The Producers and Young Frankenstein for the musical theater, saying of an early meeting with her: "From that day, until her death ... we were glued together."
+In 2010, Brooks credited Bancroft as "the guiding force" behind his involvement in developing The Producers and Young Frankenstein for the musical theater, saying of his first meeting with her: "From that day, until her death ... we were glued together."
 He has remained single since she died, stating in 2023 that "Once you are married to Anne Bancroft, others don't seem to be appealing".

+According to actor David DeLuise on Wizards of Waverly Pod, Brooks is his godfather; DeLuise's father, Dom DeLuise, was a frequent co-star of Brooks in his earlier career.

+Interests

-Brooks is a voracious reader; in a profile for The New Yorker, Kenneth Tynan describes "Brooks the secret connoisseur, worshiper of good writing, and expert on the Russian classics, with special reference to Gogol, Turgenev, Dostoevski, and Tolstoy."
-In The Producers, Bialystock refers to Bloom as "Prince Myshkin", a character from Dostoevsky's The Idiot.
-And Leo Bloom is a reference to Leopold Bloom, hero of Joyce's Ulysses.
+Brooks is a voracious reader; in a profile for The New Yorker, Kenneth Tynan describes "Brooks the secret connoisseur, worshiper of good writing, and expert on the Russian classics, with special reverence to Gogol, Turgenev, Dostoevski, and Tolstoy."
+In The Producers, Bialystock refers to Bloom as "Prince Myshkin", a character from Dostoevsky's The Idiot, and the name Leo Bloom is a reference to Leopold Bloom, hero of Joyce's Ulysses.

+Religious beliefs

-Regarding religion, Brooks stated: "I'm rather secular.
+Regarding religion, Brooks stated, "I'm rather secular.
 I'm basically Jewish.
 But I think I'm Jewish not because of the Jewish religion at all.
 I think it's the relationship with the people and the pride I have.
-The tribe surviving so many misfortunes, and being so brave and contributing so much knowledge to the world and showing courage."
+The tribe surviving so many misfortunes, and being so brave and contributing so much knowledge to the world and showing courage".

+Brooks has consistently expressed pride in his Jewish identity.
+In 2021, Brooks told NPR's Terry Gross: "I love being a Jew, I love Jewish humor..."

-On Jewish cinema, Brooks said:"They can be anything and anywhere … if there's a tribal thing, like, the 'please God, protect us' feeling … we don't know where and how it's gonna come out.
-Avatar was a Jewish movie … these people on the run, chasing—and being pursued."
+On Jewish cinema, Brooks said, "They can be anything and anywhere ... if there's a tribal thing, like, the 'please God, protect us' feeling ... we don't know where and how it's gonna come out.
+Avatar was a Jewish movie ... these people on the run, chasing—and being pursued".

+Politics

-Brooks endorsed Joe Biden in the 2020 presidential election, in his first-ever public endorsement of a political candidate.
+Brooks endorsed Joe Biden in the 2020 presidential election in his first-ever public endorsement of a political candidate.
+He endorsed Kamala Harris in the 2024 presidential election.